space-cadet/yt-mcp/memory-bank/progress.md

 6. **Type Declarations**: The TypeScript type declarations for YouTube API responses were updated to properly handle GaxiosResponse types.
 This required adding the gaxios package as a dependency.

 7. **MCP Server Integration**: When using with Claude, the server must be started directly using Node.js rather than through pnpm to avoid JSON-RPC communication interference.
 The provided wrapper scripts and alternative startup methods address this issue.

+8. **OAuth Requirements**: OAuth authentication requires Google Cloud Console configuration and agreement to Google's API Services User Data Policy, which may require a privacy policy for applications that become public.

+9. **OAuth Port Configuration**: The OAuth callback server needs to run on a port that matches what's configured in Google Cloud Console.
+Multiple authorized redirect URIs can be registered to support different ports.

 These issues are inherent to the YouTube API rather than problems with the implementation, but they should be considered when using the server.